lanlan63/lanlan63.github.io/README.md

 ## Week 6
 ### Performance Evaluation and Analysis
-Execute detailed performance testing and analyse operating system behaviour under different workloads.

 Testing Methodology:
-For each application or service, you have chosen, select, monitor and compare the following, where appropriate:
 1. CPU usage
 2. Memory usage
 3. Disk I/O performance